compose-run/client/README.md

 ## Does it work offline?

 Compose doesn't allow any offline editing.
-We may add a CRDT mode in the future which would enable offline edits.
+We plan to add a CRDT mode in the future which would enable offline edits.

 # Pricing